pauljrognon/bse-python-brushup-2022/materials.md

 3. Complete the exercises\[.R / .py\] script.
 4. Add, commit and push your changes using `git` commands.
 5. Check that your push is successful.
 6. You can see the autograder result in the "Actions" tab in your GitHub repo.
 You will see a "workflow" with a message of your commit, just press it.
+Only the latest push before the deadline is taken into account!

 *ATTENTION:* do not use `setwd()` in your code in R.